AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-09-jekyll-comment-system-github-issues.md

 We're sanitizing the output HTML per `marked`'s README suggestion:

-{% aside "marked GitHub README", "https://github.com/markedjs/marked#warning--marked-does-not-sanitize-the-output-html-please-use-a-sanitize-library-like-dompurify-recommended-sanitize-html-or-insane-on-the-output-html-" %}
+{% quote "marked GitHub README", "https://github.com/markedjs/marked#warning--marked-does-not-sanitize-the-output-html-please-use-a-sanitize-library-like-dompurify-recommended-sanitize-html-or-insane-on-the-output-html-" %}
   Warning: 🚨 Marked does not sanitize the output HTML.
 Please use a sanitize library, like DOMPurify (recommended), sanitize-html or insane on the output HTML! 🚨
-{% endaside %}
+{% endquote %}

 Hopefully the rest of the code is self-explanatory.
 You can change any of these class names and remove any markup that you don't need for your purposes.
 For example, these lines are optional: